jeremyandrews/Argus-app/memory-bank/activeContext.md

     - Functions defined in one file may not be visible to other files during cloud builds
     - Sometimes direct duplication is more reliable than elegant centralization for build systems
     - Each file containing all its dependencies makes it more resilient to build order issues

-- **Fixed Swift 6 String Interpolation Issues with RichTextField** (Completed):
-  - Resolved compiler errors related to RichTextField enum in string interpolation:
-    - Problem: Swift 6 is more strict about type safety and requires CustomStringConvertible for string interpolation
-    - Error symptoms: "Type of expression is ambiguous without a type annotation" when using RichTextField in strings
-  - Implementation details:
-    - Identified that RichTextField enum was used in string interpolation but didn't conform to CustomStringConvertible
-    - Added explicit String conversion using `String(describing:)` in all places where RichTextField was used:
-      ```swift
-      // Before:
-      AppLogger.database.debug("Generating rich text content for field: \(field) on article \(articleId)")

-      // After:
-      AppLogger.database.debug("Generating rich text content for field: \(String(describing: field)) on article \(articleId)")
-      ```
-    - Fixed multiple similar issues throughout ArticleService.swift
-    - Made body text loading in ArticleService more robust with safe unwrapping
-  - Specific fixes included:
-    - Corrected `bodyText = article.body` to handle non-optional String properly
-    - Fixed all string interpolation instances using `String(describing:)` wrapper
-    - Made RichTextField enum conform to CaseIterable to enable iteration in diagnostic functions
-  - Results:
-    - All compiler errors related to string interpolation resolved
-    - ArticleService now builds successfully in Swift 6 mode
-    - Type-safety warning messages eliminated
-    - Section blobs now properly save to the database with context
-  - Key learnings:
-    - Swift 6 requires explicit CustomStringConvertible for string interpolation of custom types
-    - The `String(describing:)` wrapper provides a clean solution without modifying enum definitions
-    - When working with enums in string contexts, it's important to provide proper string conversion

-- **Fixed Article Content Display Issue in NewsView** (Completed):
-  - Successfully resolved the display issue where formatted article content wasn't properly displayed in NewsView:
-    - Initial problem: Text appeared as faint gray with improper formatting and was wrapping off screen edges in NewsView
-    - Text displayed correctly in NewsDetailView but not in NewsView despite using the same data
-  - Root cause identified:
-    - NewsView and NewsDetailView used completely different UI components to render rich text:
-      - NewsView was using `AccessibleAttributedText` component
-      - NewsDetailView was using `NonSelectableRichTextView` component
-    - These components have fundamental internal differences:
-      - Different width constraints (32px vs 40px padding)
-      - Different font handling (`NonSelectableRichTextView` forces body font on all text)
-      - Different text container configurations
-  - Solution implemented:
-    - Modified `summaryContent` method in NewsView.swift to use `NonSelectableRichTextView` instead of `AccessibleAttributedText`
-    - Kept the secondary text color for visual consistency
-    - Removed any modifiers that might interfere with proper text wrapping
-  - Results:
-    - Text now displays consistently in both views with proper formatting and wrapping
-    - Article body content is fully visible and formatted correctly
-    - No text stretches off screen edges
-  - Key learnings:
-    - Component selection is critical - seemingly similar UI components can have very different rendering behaviors
-    - Consistency between views should extend to the actual UI components used, not just visual styling
-    - When rich text rendering issues occur, investigate the fundamental component differences first
-    - Use the same UI component across the app for the same type of content display

-- **Fixed Swift 6 Equatable Conformance Issue** (Completed):
-  - Successfully resolved Equatable conformance issues with SwiftData models in Swift 6:
-    - Identified a complex interaction between SwiftData's `@Model` macro and Swift 6's handling of Equatable conformances
-    - Cleaned up NewsDetailViewModel.swift by removing obsolete comment about moved Equatable implementation
-    - Kept the necessary `hash(into:)` implementation which is important for collections
-    - Updated ArgusApp.swift to use ArticleModel instead of NotificationData in all FetchDescriptor instances
-    - Fixed field name references in predicates to match ArticleModel (e.g., date → addedDate)
-  - Implemented solution confirmed that in-class Equatable implementation in model classes is the correct approach:
-    - The SwiftData models in ArticleDataModels.swift (ArticleModel, SeenArticleModel, TopicModel) were already using the correct pattern with in-class Equatable implementation
-    - Conflicts arose from remnants of previous implementations in other files
-    - The `@Model` macro in Swift 6 generates partial Equatable machinery that conflicts with explicit implementations
-  - Key learnings for SwiftData models in Swift 6:
-    - Use in-class Equatable conformance and implementation for SwiftData models
-    - Avoid duplicate implementations across files (extensions, etc.)
-    - Maintain Hashable support through proper `hash(into:)` implementations where needed
-    - Be cautious about using NotificationData (legacy class) with SwiftData contexts